pradeeptathineni/quest/discussion.md

 # Quest Discussion

+## Steps for Deployment

+-   Fork this code to your Github account.
+Typically you would just clone it from this public repo, but to get the benefits of CircleCI for cicd, you have to have the code hosted in a Github organization you have access to.
+-   Create a CircleCI account.
+-   Connect your CircleCI account to the Github account that holds this repo.
+-   Follow the quest project under your organization.
+It will find the config.yml.
+-   In your CircleCI account, create an access token.
+This will allow Terraform to make changes to your CircleCI account,
+-   Before we can use the pipeline, we need to fill in some environemnt variables used in by the CircleCI config.yml.
+These will come from a terraform.tfvars file which you must edit with the strings for the following: aws_access_key_id, aws_secret_access_key, ecr_repository_url, circleci_token
+-   Ensure you have configured your AWS CLI's "default" profile to AWS credentials that have administrator access to the AWS account you want to deploy to.
+-   If you want to run in a region other than us-east-1, change that value in the topmost variables.tf file.
+-   Run make \[ci-deploy|local-deploy].
+This will deploy the service infrastructure and the cicd infrastructure.
+    -   ci-deploy: CircleCI account/token -> service deploy ecr -> cicd deploy -> run pipeline in CircleCI -> any commits to master will trigger pipeline to run
+    -   local-deploy: CircleCI account/token -> service deploy -> cicd deploy -> any commits to master will trigger pipeline to run

 ## Service Infrastructure

 -   The quest's node.js app is deployed as a Docker image running on AWS ECS.